Neumi/cheese_scraper/README.md

-# cheese_crawler
+# cheese_scraper
-A python crawler to fetch produtcs from REWE online shop.
+A python scraper to fetch produtcs from REWE online shop.